Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ### Amplify configuration

-This section includes details for Amplify configuration such as creating a service account, creating an environment, finding the organization ID and team details.
+This section includes details for Amplify configuration such as creating a service account, creating an environment, and finding the organization ID and team details.

 #### Service account creation

 You must first create a service account in the [Amplify platform](https://platform.axway.com).

-1. In the drop down menu from your user click Organization - **Service Accounts**.
+1. From the user menu select Organization, and then click **Service Accounts**.
 ![Service Account in Amplify](/Images/agents/service-account-img1.PNG)
 2. Check the Service Accounts drop down to make sure you have the correct organization selected.
 3. Create a new service account.